PaycheckCalculatorOnline logo

 Example — Single filer, $60,000 taxable income: • First $11,925 taxed at 10% = $1,192.50 • $11,926–$48,475 taxed at 12% = $4,386.00 • $48,476–$60,000 taxed at 22% = $2,534.50 • Total federal tax = $8,113.00 • Effective rate = $8,113 ÷ $60,000 = **13.5%**

-Despite being in the 22% bracket, this filer's effective rate is only 13.5%.
-This distinction matters enormously when comparing job offers, negotiating raises, or planning Roth conversions.
+Despite being "in the 22% bracket," this filer's effective rate is only 13.5%.
+This distinction matters every time you're comparing job offers, negotiating raises, or planning Roth conversions.

 Worked Example: $85,000 Salary, Single, No Dependents

-Let's walk through a complete 2026 federal income tax calculation for a single filer earning $85,000 gross salary.
+Let me walk through a complete 2026 federal income tax calculation for a single filer earning $85,000 gross salary.
+This is the kind of math I check every time I update our calculator against IRS Publication 15-T.

 Step 1 — Gross Income: $85,000